tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 ![Memoization Off](memoization-off.png)

-The problem if we use full memoization is as said before, correctness:
+The problem, if we use full memoization, is as said before, correctness:

 **Full Memoization**